RasPi4 with touch screen as living room media center with TV/Beamer autoswitch

 The first version that ships with KODI 20 is based on Debian Bookworm.

-So RasPi needs to be updated to Debian Bookworm for KODI 20.
+So RasPi needs to be updated to Debian Bookworm for KODI 20. - KODI 20 supports the detection of multiple screens (only can use one

 of them at the same time, but that’s not a problem for me yet), but